What is a 100% Mortgage and How Does it Work?

-Other risks with a 100% mortgage include that the potential for there to be negative equity is higher.
-If the outstanding loan amount is £250,000 and the property market dips, the property could very quickly lose value and after six months, the loan would still be close to £250,000, while the value could be £235,000, for example.
+There is also potential for negative equity to be higher.
+If the outstanding loan amount is £250,000 and the property market dips, the property could very quickly lose value and after six months, the loan would still be close to £250,000, whilst the value could be £235,000.

 The quicker that you pay off your mortgage, the less chance of negative equity, unless there is a dramatic crash in the property market.

 Most 100% mortgage products are only available at higher interest rates than standard mortgages.
 You might also find that it is much more difficult to find this type of mortgage, so you could spend a while trying to find one, unless you work with a whole-of-market broker, such as Boon Brokers.

 The main dependency of being able to obtain a 100% mortgage is that you have somebody who agrees to act as a guarantor and take on the risk themselves.